hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 # 7. To inspire research in areas the company cares about

-As Vova Kim points out, publishing research in an area can inspire outside researchers to work on things the company cares about.
-I've heard of a number of stories of this working well.
+Publishing research in an area can inspire outside researchers to work on things the company cares about.
+I've heard stories of this working well.

 # Finding the Balance